KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is used to wrap an unhandled exception from a logger.
 This exception aborts the build, and it can only be thrown by the MSBuild engine.

-    throw [Microsoft.Build.Exceptions.InternalLoggerException]::New("This exception is used to wrap an unhandled exception from a logger.
-This exception aborts the build, and it can only be thrown by the MSBuild engine.")
+    throw [Microsoft.Build.Exceptions.InternalLoggerException]::New('This exception is used to wrap an unhandled exception from a logger.
+This exception aborts the build, and it can only be thrown by the MSBuild engine.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Build.Exceptions.InternalLoggerException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.Build.Exceptions.InternalLoggerException.aspx)